alpha-unito/streamflow/README.md

 pipenv run python -m streamflow
 ```

-StreamFlow relies on [Travis CI](https://travis-ci.com/) for PyPI distribution.
+StreamFlow relies on [Travis CI](https://travis-ci.com/) for PyPI and Docker Hub distributions.
 Therefore, in order to publish a
-new version of the package on PyPI, you only have to augment the version number in `setup.py` file.
+new version of the software, you only have to augment the version number in `version.py` file.

 ## StreamFlow Team